 At the beginning of the Spring 2019 semester, the Marist College Dining Hall added five new vegetarian and vegan initiatives.
 From Meatless Mondays to vegan smoothies served on “Thirsty Thursdays” the options are tasty and environmentally-friendly.

-“There were many requests for a greater vegetarian and vegan presence on our menus, and when students talk, we listen,” noted Celeste Gigliotti, Sodexo’s marketing intern.
+“There were many requests for a greater vegetarian and vegan presence on our menus, and when students talk, we listen,” said Celeste Gigliotti, Sodexo’s marketing intern.

 A vegetarian diet means that someone doesn’t eat meat for moral, religious, or health reasons.
 Whereas, someone who is a vegan doesn’t use or consume any type of animal product.
 So, a vegan can’t eat cheese or eggs, whereas most vegetarians do.